hitode909/RandomHackerNewsScreenSaver/README.md

 - Open [Hacker News](https://news.ycombinator.com/) in WebView
 - Visit random news
-- Scroll the news to page button and back to Haker News
+- Scroll the news to page button and back to Hacker News

 # WHY THIS REPOSITORY IS USEFUL

 This screensaver has very simple implementation.
 Main logic is executed with `WebView.evaluateJavaScript`.
+You can fork this repository and customize for your favorite website.

 - https://github.com/hitode909/RandomHackerNewsScreenSaver/blob/414b28747429efe9be4fad7cc5b8d86de83f1b14/RandomHackerNews/RandomHackerNewsView.swift#L26